5afe/safe-yul/README.md

   called this way anyway.
 - `getModules` reverts if there are more than the default page size of modules.
 - `simulateAndRevert` is payable.
 It reverts so funds can't be lost.
+- We always revert with `GS204` on duplicate owners during `setup`.
+This is ensured by reversing the order in which we build the linked list.